Free help for managing debt

 - CAP charges no fees.
 It relies on donations to do its work and operates through the 40 CAP centres across Australia.

-If you’re interested in getting help, contact CAP by telephone and speak to the New Client Enquiries team.
+If you’re interested in getting help, contact CAP by telephone and speak to the New Client Inquiries team.
 Tel: 1300 227 000.
 You have to live within 30 minutes of a CAP centre to be eligible.

 Australian Securities & Investments Commission (ASIC) Moneysmart website